Garathd/Django-To-Do-List/README.md

 # Trackx

 This project was inspired by the constant paper To Do lists that I seem to have lying around the house.
 I thought it might be good to create something that can categorize various tasks and projects to make my workflow more efficient.
-Tasks have status's and and priority to help figure out which task is the most important
+Tasks have both a status and priority to help figure out which task is the most important

 ## App Overview

-There are 2 versions of this application.
-The trial version and the pro version.
+There are 2 versions of this application, The trial version and the pro version.
 When a user registers an account the trial version is used by default.
-The limitations of the trial version is that a user can only create 1 project and 3 associated tasks.
+The limitations of the trial version are that a user can only create 1 project and 3 associated tasks.
 The pro version can be purchased via the dashboard or else the profile page and it has no limitations to the amount of projects or tasks that a user can create.
 The pro version of the app is displayed in the product page.
 The way the app is set up a user cannot navigate to the cart or checkout pages if the pro version is not added to the cart and the cart currently has a limitation in place that only allows users to have 1 item in the cart.

 ## UX Design